 Some mobile companies and contracts offer discounted rates in the evenings or to other phones on the same network.
 It is a good idea for expats to compare packages from different companies to find one that best suits their needs.

 Internet in Taiwan

 Taiwan's communications infrastructure is excellent and internet connections are generally fast and very reliable.
-The internet is not censored in Taiwan and social networking sites as well as instant messaging services are available and unregulated.
+The internet isn't censored in Taiwan and social networking sites, as well as instant messaging services, are available and unregulated.